 (P1 and P2 designate the different precession cycles, E1-E3 the different eccentricity cycles, ‘ky’ is a thousand years.)
 This Triassic succession preserved ‘the oldest pristine Milankovitch signature yet observed in the geologic record’.
 Other workers rejected the interpretation, finding that radioisotope ages from interspersed volcanic-ash layers indicated a much shorter interval.
 The procedures involved in analysing cyclical bedding could generate Milankovitch-like periodicities (once calibrated to the isotope timescale) that were nothing of the sort: the appearance of a close fit with the astronomical cycles was illusory.

 Discrepancies between the two timescales, some minor, some major, can be documented many times over (e.g. Hilgen & Langereis 1989, Karner & Muller 2000, cf Ehrlich 2007).
 In order to save the theory, it has even been suggested that obliquity can dominate in one locality and precession, over the same interval, in another (Prokoph et al 2001, Krijgsman et al 2004, Nederbragt et al 2007).
 In short, like radioisotope dating, Milankovitch theory is an example of a scientific paradigm (Kuhn 1962), an all-embracing explanation which provides the framework within which ‘normal science’ can operate but which is rarely itself tested or questioned.
 Problems are identified and solved, so far as possible, within its terms.
 Anomalies with the potential to undermine the paradigm are ignored, ascribed to errors in the data, or accommodated by modifying the paradigm, while faith in the paradigm remains strong.
-Thus, science can be both critically questioning in the domain where normal science takes place and unquestioning at the level where what is at stake is its world-view and sense of belonging to a brotherhood of common values and beliefs.
+Thus, science can be both critically questioning in the domain where normal science takes place and unquestioning at the level where what is at stake is its world-view and a sense of belonging to a brotherhood of common values and beliefs.

 Another ‘remarkable’ observation – remarkable if the couplets represent large, long-term shifts in climate – is the failure to show any long-term shifts in faunal composition (Lauridsen et al. 2009).
-While the fauna in the marl is more diverse than in the chalk, their mode of life remains the same, and no species are restricted to just one of the rock types.
+While the fauna in the marl is more diverse than in the chalk, their mode of life remains the same, and no species are restricted to just one rock type.
 They were well adapted to both environments.
 The marked change in water temperature through the course of these cycles had no effect.

 Since coccolithophores are much smaller than forams and have a life span of only days or weeks, the ooze composed of their remains would reflect the annual oscillation collectively, not individually.
-They are more prevalent in the chalk than the marl and are thought to represent productivity blooms (Leary et al 1989).
+They are more prevalent in the chalk than the marl and are thought to represent productivity blooms (Leary et al. 1989).
 The chalks are dominated by microplankton that lived in the top 100 metres, the marls by microplankton that lived in deep water or on the sea bottom.
 Temperatures rose steeply in the course of marl deposition, peaked near the base of the chalk beds, then fell less steeply (Fig. 2).
-Fossil escape burrows have been reported from some bases (Leary et al 1989), indicating that the rate of deposition in the lower part of the chalk beds was sometimes extremely high.
+Fossil escape burrows have been reported from some bases (Leary et al. 1989), indicating that the rate of deposition in the lower part of the chalk was sometimes extremely high.
 This would also account for the relatively sharp transitions from marl to chalk.
-The compositional difference would be due to higher rates of planktonic productivity during the spring and summer.
+The compositional difference would be due to higher rates of planktonic productivity during spring and summer.

 Similar rhythms characterise the chalks that formed towards the end of the Cretaceous, during the Maastrichtian.
-As with outcrops onshore, cores extracted from the North Sea show metre-scale cycles, but here the alternation is between compact, intensively burrowed chalk and porous, mostly unburrowed chalk (Scholle et al 1998); in the lower part of the cycle the sediment retains its primary laminated structure.
-There is little bioturbation other than the vertical escape shafts of animals momentarily buried by dumps of sedimentary snow.
-Along with the high porosity this obviously indicates a rapid rate of sedimentation.
+As with outcrops onshore, cores extracted from the North Sea show metre-scale cycles, but here the alternation is between compact, intensively burrowed chalk and porous, mostly unburrowed chalk (Scholle et al. 1998); in the lower part of the cycle the sediment retains its primary laminar structure.
+There is little bioturbation other than the escape shafts of animals momentarily buried by dumps of sedimentary snow.
+Along with the high porosity this indicates a rapid rate of sedimentation.
 Further up, the rate slowed, allowing burrowers to destroy the laminae.
-Calcite cementation began to harden the seafloor, enhancing burrow preservation, but insufficient time elapsed prior to the resumption of heavy sedimentation for true hardgrounds to form.
+Calcite cementation began to harden the seafloor, enhancing burrow preservation, but insufficient time elapsed prior to the resumption of heavy sedimentation for hardgrounds to form.

 A typical chalk-marl couplet has a thickness of around 40 cm.
 Before compaction the thickness may have been double that, around 80 cm.
 Averaged over 20,000 years, this gives a sedimentation rate of 0.04 mm, or half a hair’s breadth, per year.
 That too is difficult to imagine.
 By contrast, if the couplets were annual, the sedimentation rate would have averaged 2.2 mm per day – higher during productivity blooms (sufficient, as we have seen, to bury organisms alive), lower at other times.